patrickv77/pv-eventeny/README.md

 ## Architecture
 ![MVC](foodventeny-mvc.png?raw=true  "Foodventeny MVC")

-I decided to architect this project following the model-view-controller (or MVC) design pattern.
-In my project, EJS acts as the **View** element.
-Users see and interact with this to access features on the backend.
-The **Controller** consists of my node.js/express.js server, my authentication library (Passport) and my controller classes.
-They work in tandem to process user input, update the Model, and select the View to present the results.
-And finally, the **Model** would consist of my ORM (Sequelize), my database (Postgres) and my service classes.
-They handle all of the business logic and manage the application's state (updating database).
+This project follows the model-view-controller (or MVC) design pattern.
+EJS acts as the **View** element; the template displays information returned from the controller.
+The **Controller** consists of the server (express.js), the authentication library (Passport) and the controller classes.
+They work in tandem to process user input, update the Model, and select the View to present to the client.
+And finally, the **Model** consists of the ORM (Sequelize), the database (Postgres) and the service classes.
+They handle all of the business logic and manage the application's state (updating the database).

 ## Technologies